NatsuFlatWhite/Raycity/README.md

 profile creation system Fixed Now it works fine.

-NPC mission on the field are partially functional
+Field NPC missions operate normally

 The Jamsil portal in the COEX Town has been modified to work for the client